ralsina/croupier/README.md

 * Depend on the combination of all dependencies of all merged tasks
 * Run the procs of all merged tasks in order of creation

+**Tasks without output**

+A task with no output will be registered under output "" and is not expected to create any output files.
+Other than that, it's just a regular task.

 ## Installation